A Scale Calibration Guide: What is Scale Calibration?

 How to ensure the scale calibration is carried out correctly?

-- Follow manufacturer recommendations alongside published specifications and tolerances.
-This is the safest method but it is reliant on the correct scales being ordered initially and that they are still being used for the same intended purpose.
+Follow manufacturer recommendations published weighing scale calibration tolerance This is the safest method but it is reliant on the correct scales being ordered initially and that they are still being used for the same intended purpose.
+Manufactures weighing scale calibration tolerances can be very tight and difficult to achieve on older weighing scales and weighing balances.

 What to do if your weighing scales fail calibration / don’t meet your accuracy requirements?